maja-lofgren/omnipod_stash/README.md

 ![email](./Assets/website.png)

 - The app connects directly to your Nightscout database once a day to search for pod/sensor-changes and saves this info in a separate table (not touching the NS-data!).
+The table is really light weight and will not affect your db usage noticable!
 - You don't need to worry that this app will eat up all of your free dynos in Heroku since it is only active once a day for 30min to check if you need notification or not (plus a fiew 30-mins when you opens upp the site to alter values).
-Because of this, it takes a while for the site to load when you haven't used it for a while (~10s)....
+Because of this, it takes a while for the site to load when you haven't used it for a while (~10s)...
 Fair price to pay for hosting a free site!

 # Installation on Heroku